inkVerb/VIP/201/Lesson-05.md

 *Note `useradd` is simple and doesn't even create a password*

 *Note `adduser` makes use of `useradd` and does other tasks, like setting the password*

+  - *Arch/Manjaro and OpenSUSE may have some `adduser` script, but it is best to do this manually via `useradd`*
+  - *Basically the same: `useradd someuser -U -m -k /etc/skel`*

 *Try to login as `pinkypurple` in the terminal*